Agentic AI Security

 Memory persistence enables delayed attacks: Unlike stateless web applications, agents often maintain memory across sessions to provide context and personalization.
 This memory becomes a persistence vector for attacks.
 An attacker who can write to an agent’s memory can plant instructions that remain dormant until triggered by future interactions.
 The attack might not execute for weeks, making it extremely difficult to correlate the compromise with its origin.

 Tool access multiplies attack surfaces: Each tool an agent can invoke represents a new entry point for attackers.
 Model Context Protocol (MCP) servers, API integrations, database connections, and file system access all expand what a compromised agent can reach.
 Worse, tool descriptions themselves can contain malicious instructions that influence how the agent uses those tools, turning legitimate capabilities into attack vectors.
+The growing ecosystem of plugins, skills, and MCP servers that organizations install from third-party sources introduces a supply-chain dimension to this problem: a malicious or compromised component enters the agent’s trusted context and operates with the agent’s full privileges from the inside.

 Multi-agent architectures propagate compromise: When agents communicate with other agents, a single compromised agent can spread malicious instructions throughout the system.
 The poisoned agent uses its legitimate communication channels to inject attacks into peer agents, creating cascade failures that are difficult to contain.